iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.8.0/report.md

 > 12 months ago I enjoyed using this app.
 Now I wouldn't recommend it.
 It hasn't changed in style or context.
 And now I couldn't book my daughter online while ED doctor was doing their part with helping my daughter.
 I can't change appointments anymore and generally appears this app is now only worth to be deleted. 😭<br> :date: __2021-03-18 22:45:52__

 > Travised through each section ok,after updating I am now having problems, the old system worked for me, but the latest I will possibly delete it<br> :date: __2021-03-18 04:41:38__

-> Again broken with new release.
-Logged me out.
-Wiped all my profiles saved.
-Everytime I go to main home screen, keeps spamming with SMS verification codes.
-Lots of issues.
-Also asks me to update with first card on Ehime even though I have updated.
-Terrible update!<br> :date: __2021-03-17 08:03:32__

-> Can not check other appointments with this app<br> :date: __2021-03-17 00:34:24__